Gold Weekly: The Rebound Is A Mere Illusion

 Fundamental view

-SPDR Gold Trust ETF (GLD) will continue to be driven by the vagaries of the US dollar and real interest rates.
+SPDR Gold Trust ETF will continue to be driven by the vagaries of the US dollar and real interest rates.
 Given my view that risk aversion should emerge in the coming days/weeks, I logically think that the dollar and US real rates will move sharply lower.
 This should in turn boost GLD pricing.

 In the physical market, I hear that Chinese premiums have moved strongly higher ahead of the Chinese New Year, which starts on Saturday, January 28.
 This is mainly driven by fears about supply constraints after the implementation of import quotas.
 Stronger buying in China should give an additional boost to prices and confirms seasonal patterns in the gold market, according to which January tends to be one of the strongest months.